gem/oq-engine/doc/engine/Running-the-OpenQuake-Engine-on-Multiple-Nodes.md

 killasgroup=true
 ```

-A custom `PYTHONPATH` can be also set
+A custom `PYTHONPATH`, if using the OpenQuake source instead of packages can be also set in `supervisord`:
 ```
 environment=PYTHONPATH="/usr/local/openquake/oq-engine:/usr/local/openquake/oq-hazardlib:/usr/local/openquake/oq-nrmllib:/usr/local/openquake/oq-risklib",DJANGO_SETTINGS_MODULE="openquake.engine.settings",OQ_LOCAL_CFG_PATH="openquake_worker.cfg"
 ```

 ## Network and security considerations
 The worker nodes should be isolated from the external network using either a dedicated internal network or a firewall.
-Additionally, access to the redis, rabbit, and postgres ports should be limited (again by internal LAN or firewall) so that external traffic is excluded.
+Additionally, access to the RabbitMQ, and PostgreSQL ports should be limited (again by internal LAN or firewall) so that external traffic is excluded.

 It is not recommended to run the Celery daemon as root.
 If using `supervisord` (or similar) to execute `celeryd` at boot time please ensure that celery is not run as the _root_ user.